 Prior to and/or after the death of a family member or close friend, it is important to know that you can rely on qualified, experienced, professionals to make all the arrangements to ensure the funeral flows smoothly.

 It is important that you are informed and choose the type of funeral ceremony that is right for you and your family.
 Our Directors can guide you through the options, and will take care of all the details.
 Our caring team of locals will liaise with clergy and celebrants, doctors, hospitals, coroners and other officials, and cemetery authorities so you don’t have to worry.

-We arrange music including an organist, place death/family notices in the selected newspapers, provide vehicles as needed, order flowers, organize video/DVD recording of the service, and anything else you require.
+We arrange music including an organist, place death/family notices in the selected newspapers, provide vehicles as needed, order flowers, organise video/DVD recording of the service, livestreaming and anything else you require.

-Westland Funeral Services staff (David, Denise, and Taine) are available to speak to local community groups about funerals, and we are also able host groups at our premises.
+Westland Funeral Services staff are available to speak to local community groups about funerals, and we are also able host groups at our premises.

 - The different types of ceremony, religious or otherwise.

 - The best location for the service: a church or chapel, at home, at the graveside.